-In any case, for any eventual preferred realization of the behavior of DE, its dominance of the matter-energy budget makes it play a central role in the late-time dynamics of the universe.
+In any case, for any eventual preferred realization of the behavior of DE, its dominance of the matter-energy budget makes it play a central role in the late-time dynamics of the Universe.
 Precisely, the physics describing this epoch took a fantastic turn when such mysterious agent responsible for repulsive gravity was discovered~\cite{Padmanabhan:2004av}.
-This revelation was prompted by the unexpected observation that the expansion of the universe is accelerating, contrary to the deceleration expected from matter and relativistic species alone.
+This revelation was prompted by the unexpected observation that the expansion of the Universe is accelerating, contrary to the deceleration expected from matter and relativistic species alone.
 The acceleration arises from both the relative abundance and the peculiar properties of DE, which together overcome the gravitational pull of other components.

 One of the key challenges posed by DE is that it cannot be observed directly.
-Instead, its existence and effects are inferred through its influence on the expansion history of the universe (as revealed by Type Ia supernovae (SNeIa), baryon acoustic oscillations (BAO) and the cosmic microwave background (CMB)) and on the growth of cosmic structure (as traced by weak gravitational lensing and galaxy clustering).
+Instead, its existence and effects are inferred through its influence on the expansion history of the universe [as revealed by Type Ia supernovae (SNeIa), baryon acoustic oscillations (BAO) and the cosmic microwave background (CMB)] and on the growth of cosmic structure (as traced by weak gravitational lensing and galaxy clustering).
 Besides, and very broadly, any specific DE paradigm must be compliant with independent age estimates of the Universe, such as those derived from globular clusters~\cite{Valcin:2020vav,Valcin:2021jcg,Valcin:2025luu}.

 In addition to the considerations above, one of the long standing problems is modeling its early time behavior, where its effects are less obvious.
-The ubiquitous Chevallier–Polarski–Linder (CPL) parameterization~\cite{Chevallier:2000qy, Linder:2002et} of the equation of state (EoS), $w(a) = w_0 + w_a(1 - a)$, offers a minimalistic interpolation between the current value and that in the far-away past.
+The ubiquitous Chevallier-Polarski-Linder (CPL) parametrization~\cite{Chevallier:2000qy, Linder:2002et} of the equation of state (EOS), $w(a) = w_0 + w_a(1 - a)$, offers a minimalistic interpolation between the current value and that in the faraway past.
 Despite its simplicity, it allows for strong constraints (particularly on $w_0$), performs in a statistically favored way compared to $\Lambda$, and captures the essence of the dynamical nature of DE without requiring elaborate theoretical constructions.
 In fact, this model can be interpreted as the first-order Taylor expansion of $w(a)$ around the present time ($a = 1$) of a more complex model.